Charles Hindley (politician): Parliamentary reform

-Factory Reform
+Factory reform

 Hindley, although a mill-owner, was a supporter of Lord Ashley's motions for factory reform.
-He went beyond Ashley in arguing that Parliament should legislate on the hours cotton mills could run ('restriction of motive power') rather than the hours individuals could work: restriction of motive power was the foundation of any good and effective Act.
+He went beyond Ashley in arguing that Parliament should legislate on the hours cotton mills could run ('restriction of motive power') rather than the hours individuals could work: restriction of motive power was the foundation of any good and effective act.
 The actual limit set on hours worked was to him always less important than that the limit was generally agreed and easily enforced: and following the defeat of the Ten-Hour Bill of 1846, Hindley privately urged the short-time movement to introduce an Eleven-Hour Bill (which from the 1846 debate he believed would pass) in the next session of Parliament.
 His advice was rejected with some heat (it being claimed that Hindley had promised not to raise the issue of an eleven-hour compromise) and a Ten-Hour Bill was introduced and passed in 1847.
-When the Act of 1847 was in danger of being circumvented, he joined with (and slightly anticipated) Ashley in supporting the Compromise Act of 1850, which increased working hours slightly in return for an agreed and enforceable regulation of hours worked.
+When the Factories Act 1847 was in danger of being circumvented, he joined with (and slightly anticipated) Ashley in supporting the Compromise Act 1850, which increased working hours slightly in return for an agreed and enforceable regulation of hours worked.